Ninad-Bhangui/rusty-at-rust/official-doc-stuff/20_iterator_closure/README.md

 - Above code is valid but does nothing as iterators are lazy.
 - A consuming adaptor is needed which consumes it and returns. `collect`

+- Closures and iterators do not incur any performance loss.